arcimboldo/tv/README.md

 # ezupdate

+**DISCLAIMER: This tool might download files that might not be legal in your country.
+Before running it blindly you should ensure that you can legally download torrents on your country.
+The author takes no responsibility on illecit usage of the software and condamn any action that goes against the law.**

-`ezupdate` is a simple tool to download (using [transmission](https://transmissionbt.com/)) and keep up to date torrent from eztv.ag
+`ezupdate` is a simple tool to download
+(using [transmission](https://transmissionbt.com/)) and keep up to date torrent from eztv.ag

-There is a TODO list of features I would like to add, feel free to issue a PR.
+It was born as a real-world exercise to learn go and I am mainly working on making the code more robust and elegant.

 ## Configuration